 Importance of data protection due diligence

-In its published intention to fine Marriott, the ICO explicitly states that organizations are accountable for the personal data they hold, which includes carrying out proper due diligence when acquiring another company.
-Organizations should also put in place proper accountability measures to assess what personal data has been acquired and how its protected, and implement or improve the measures to ensure the security and proper processing of the personal data.
+In its published intention to fine Marriott, the ICO explicitly states that organisations are accountable for the personal data they hold, which includes carrying out proper due diligence when acquiring another company.
+Organisations should also put in place proper accountability measures to assess what personal data has been acquired and how its protected, and implement or improve the measures to ensure the security and proper processing of the personal data.
 This statement of the ICO makes it even more clear that a lack of proper data protection due diligence can be considered as an important factor to establishing GDPR violations and on the imposed fine.

 Continued data protection due diligence

 As key takeaways, we recommend in any event to:

 - Carrying out proper due diligence when preparing a potential acquisition.
 Such due diligence should see to all data protection related aspects, including what personal data are processed, how it is processed and secured, and whether relevant (accountability) requirements have been implemented by the target.